How to drive the wild road to Babyshoe Pass in Washington?

-Babyshoe Pass is a mountain pass at an elevation of 1.326m (4,350ft) above the sea level, located in Skamania County, in the U.S. state of Washington.
+Babyshoe Pass is a mountain pass at an elevation of 1.326m (4,350ft) above sea level, located in Skamania County, in the U.S. state of Washington.

 Is Babyshoe Pass in Washington paved?

-Nestled in the Cascade Range, within the Gifford Pinchot National Forest, the road to the summit is mostly paved but there is a 12 mile gravel stretch over the pass.
+Set high in the Cascade Range, within the Gifford Pinchot National Forest, the road to the summit is mostly paved but there is a 12 mile gravel stretch over the pass.
 It’s called U.S. Forest Route 23 (NF-23).
 Some sections of the road are rutted and dusty.
 9% grades with loose gravel over nasty washboard make it tough to keep traction.

 Is Babyshoe Pass Open Year-round?